-The first week in January I received a brochure from an annual writers’ conference I attended over thirty years ago.
+Every year in January I receive a brochure from an annual writers’ conference I attended over thirty-five years ago.
 Brochures from this conference have followed me from move to move, from the North to the South, and they have changed considerably since I first started receiving them.
-The staff fiction writers are no longer big “literary stars,” and the mention of editors and literary agents is done carefully, promising nothing other than their presence and some interaction with the people who are paying to attend.
+The staff fiction writers are no longer big “literary stars,” and the mention of editors and literary agents is done very carefully, promising nothing other than their presence and some interaction with the people who are paying to attend.

 The experience stayed with me.
 I wrote a novel about it and sent it to my new agent, who told me that I couldn’t say the things I said in the novel in print.
 My first thought was that of course I could, I am an American.
 My second thought, which I articulated, was to ask for my manuscript back.

 I knew the novel was too long, so I put it away, then took it out five years later to work on it again.
 This pattern continued every five years until I felt it had the right balance.
-The result my book, The Writers’ Conference.
+The result was my novel, The Writers’ Conference.

 During the years I was working on The Writers’ Conference, writing workshops and conferences proliferated.
 They are a multi-million-dollar industry now, and they have become creative in the ways they take participants’ money.
-Today there are “pitch sessions.”
-At a conference in Florida last fall, aspiring writers paid forty dollars for a ten-minute session to pitch their books to an agent.
+Today there are “pitching sessions.”
+Aspiring writers can pay over one hundred dollars for an opportunity to pitch their books to an agent.
 On a forum I follow, an aspiring writer who was appalled by this practice called pitching “begging.”
 You can decide.

 Some agents attend conferences to sell their books, which supposedly tell how to write best sellers.
 They have sold thousands of these books, which I’ve noticed haven’t been followed by thousands of best sellers.